Personal information charter

 Our personal information charter contains the standards you can expect from DfE when we ask for and hold your personal information.

-- only ask for the details we need and make sure we don’t keep them for longer than necessary
+- make sure we don’t keep it for longer than necessary

 - keep it up to date where necessary and let you know if you need to notify us about changes to your circumstances

 - consider privacy risks when we’re planning to change the way we use or hold it

 - train our staff to ensure we properly use and protect it

 How to find out what personal information we hold about you

 Under the terms of the Data Protection Act 1998, you’re entitled to ask us: